 When triggered, the action must be struck vertically to the strings to ensure fullness and brilliance of sound.
 Steinway technicians carefully use the temperature of an open flame to soften the hammershanks on the action mechanism.
 They will continue to fine-tune the mechanism until the action is able to hit the keys vertically, ensuring accuracy of the angle and durability of maintenance.

 Once a Steinway is assembled, it is also necessary to fully integrate the keys with the entire piano and to repeatedly test the stability of the keys.
 To achieve this, the piano is sent to “The Pounding Room,” where each key will be played up to 3,200 times.
 The piano will then undergo multiple adjustments and fine tunings until it has reached perfection.

 Every Steinway is built from the inside out, and of course the last step, the case and finishing, are as meticulous as each step that has come before.
 Each piano requires six coats of paint to ensure sufficient thickness for further sanding and polishing.
 The interval between paintings is accurately calculated.
 After the painting is completed, the case is left to stand for one week, and then the paint is hardened before further modification.

 The culture of the Steinway factory is not a race against time.
 Steinway is committed not to efficient mass production for higher profits, but to a slow and steady pace in the pursuit of highest quality.

-Craftsmanship and ingenuity guarantee that—as has been the case for more than 160 years—Steinways are simply the best pianos in the world.
+Craftsmanship and ingenuity guarantee that—as has been the case for 170 years—Steinways are simply the best pianos in the world.